Where to Invest Money to Get Monthly Income in UK?

 Annuities

 Annuities are long-term contracts with insurance providers that guarantee a fixed monthly payment in exchange for a lump-sum investment.
-They’re particularly well-suited for those nearing retirement or seeking predictable income.
+They’re particularly well-suited for those nearing retirement or seeking a predictable income.

 Once purchased, annuities provide peace of mind by offering a reliable stream of income for a defined period or the rest of your life, depending on the contract.